 In addition to facilities in Norristown, Amatex also operated a manufacturing facility in Meredith, New Hampshire.
-Amatex purchased a textile mill there from Keasbey & Mattison, another textile manufacturer.
-The purchase was made in 1962.
-Amatex made asbestos fabrics there until 1982 when it began bankruptcy proceedings.
+Amatex purchased a textile mill there from Keasbey & Mattison, another textile manufacturer, in 1962.
+Amatex made asbestos fabrics there until 1982, when it began bankruptcy proceedings.

 Today, Amatex Corporation also has facilities in Laconia, New Hampshire.
 The company now manufactures textiles with fiberglass to withstand high temperatures.
-Products include vertex, aluminized fiberglass, special coated thermoglass, metallic wire, and silica.
+Products include vertex, aluminized fiberglass, specially coated thermoglass, metallic wire, and silica.
 The company also makes tapes, ropes, sleeves, and gaskets with these materials, all engineered for use in high-temperature environments.

-Beginning in 1950, and continuing through 1982, Amatex made a variety of textiles woven with asbestos fibers.
+Beginning in 1950 and continuing through 1982, Amatex made a variety of textiles woven with asbestos fibers.
 These products included cloths and fabrics that could be made into heat- and fire-resistant clothing and safety gear, cords and ropes, yarn, thread, wicks, tubing, and many other materials used in a variety of industries.

-Asbestos exposure is dangerous due the fine, tiny fibers that can lodge into the tissues of the human body.
+Asbestos exposure is dangerous due to the fine, tiny fibers that can lodge in the tissues of the human body.
 Once lodged in those tissues, those asbestos fibers can remain there for decades.
 Asbestos fibers can cause serious cell damage, leading to dangerous and life-threatening diseases.

 People exposed to asbestos can potentially inhale the fibers, which are tiny and light.
 These tiny fibers easily become airborne and often settle as dust on surfaces.
 Those who work around asbestos can inhale or consume the fibers.
 They are also at risk of transporting the fibers home on their clothing, putting their family members at risk of exposure.

 Amatex factory workers were most at risk of asbestos exposure.
 These workers handled asbestos directly in the making of textiles.
-Even the workers who were in the facilities who did not directly handle asbestos could have been exposed.
+Even the workers who were in the facilities, who did not directly handle asbestos, could have been exposed.

 Asbestos-related illnesses often take years to develop.
-Because of this latent period, Amatex did not begin to receive asbestos lawsuits in great quantities until the 1970s.
-By 1982, lawsuits became so expensive the company enough that it had to file for Chapter 11 bankruptcy protection and reorganize.
+Because of this long latency period, Amatex did not begin to receive asbestos lawsuits in great quantities until the 1970s.
+By 1982, the lawsuits became so expensive the company had to file for Chapter 11 bankruptcy protection and reorganize.

 One of these lawsuits came from a former shipyard worker, Ernest Cleveland.
-In his line of work, Cleveland used asbestos products originating a number of companies, including Amatex.
+In his line of work, Cleveland used asbestos products originating from a number of companies, including Amatex.
 Shipbuilding is one of the industries that commonly used asbestos.
 The shipbuilding industry used asbestos in almost every component.

 Amatex Bankruptcy, Reorganization, and Asbestos Trust Fund

 Facing numerous lawsuits and potential payouts, Amatex had no choice but to reorganize.
 The company began the process by filing for Chapter 11 bankruptcy protection in 1982.
-It emerged from that reorganization in 1990 with an asbestos trust fund with $16 million.
+Amatex emerged from that reorganization in 1990 with an asbestos trust fund with $16 million.

 The trust fund was a requirement of bankruptcy protection, ensuring current and future claimants could receive compensation from the company.
-The Amatex Asbestos Disease Trust Fund is currently inactive.
-Therefore, if you believe you may have a claim against Amatex, you may not be able to file it.
+The Amatex Asbestos Disease Trust Fund is currently inactive; therefore, if you believe you may have a claim against Amatex, you may not be able to file it.
 Consult with a mesothelioma lawyer to discuss your options where inactive trust funds may be involved.Get Your FREE Mesothelioma Packet

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster